 Determine if existing software can work for you

 Here are just a few examples of what’s already out there:

 Service Provider Pro creates dashboards that streamline the workflow process and communication between customers and the team.
 That means you don’t need to pay a developer to design one from scratch, and you can get started right away.

 Asana is a project management software program that helps you easily manage a team throughout the product life cycle.
 It helps a project manager organize the workflow process and then allows the whole team to visualize what stage you’re in at a glance.
 Features include a shared calendar and the ability to create templates based on processes used for past projects.

 Moz Pro, an SEO management tool, handles a broad range of SEO functions.
 For example, the crawling feature automatically checks for problems on the customer’s website on a regular basis.

 HubSpot provides marketing automation software with an intuitive user interface.
 The suite of tools for managing the sales, marketing, and customer management processes includes a free customer relationship management (CRM) program.
-The CRM program automatically generates insights about new leads that help sales personnel decide how to approach them, allows users to create and schedule emails using a template, and instantly logs sales and shares them with the team via the platform.
+The CRM tool automatically generates insights about new leads that help sales personnel decide how to approach them, allows users to create and schedule emails using a template, and instantly logs sales and shares them with the team via the platform.